hanerkoca/How-to-use-Fibrous-SDK/README.md

 ---

-# How can we use Fibrous SDK
+# How to use Fibrous SDK

 Firstly we will setup the enviroment for usage of fibrous-sdk and we will check some examples from main repo and understand how it works.